‘Guardians Of The Galaxy’ Director James Gunn ‘Just Finished’ Script For Vol. 3, According To Brother Sean

 “He just finished, and from what I understand… he just finished and turned in his draft, um, so, it’s pretty close,” Sean Gunn said in the interview.
 “He’s told me some things, I can’t tell any of those things to you.”

-“For example,” Sean Gunn’s fiancee Natasha Halevi joked, “We heard that Kraglin was cut.”
+“For example,” Sean Gunn’s fiancée Natasha Halevi joked, “We heard that Kraglin was cut.”

 “No,” Sean Gunn said after a good laugh.